Bachelor of Arts in Dental Hygiene (BA) in three years

 Forecasts state that the increasing incidence of periodontitis, peri-implantitis and other oral diseases cannot be managed medically or financially in all industrialised countries without dental hygienists, who work largely independently as part of the delegation of responsibility by the dentist.
 This training, which opens up favourable income opportunities for dentists and dental hygienists, has been successfully established in many countries for years, for example in the Netherlands, Switzerland, Italy, Spain and the USA.

-Dental hygienists work in dental practices, dental clinics, public healthcare institutions, education, research and industry.
-They independently perform delegable tasks on the patient under the medical and legal responsibility of the delegating practice owner, clinic manager or other dental supervisors.
-They bring a significant increase in revenue to the practice; based on the experience of innovative practice owners, this can mean annual additional revenue of around 100-150,000 euros per dental hygienist.
-But they can also earn a considerable income based on practice performance.
-A committed dental hygienist understands how to bind patients to the practice through prevention and win them over to innovative services of modern dentistry, making it easier for the dentist to spend more time on complicated tasks in patient treatment.
+Dental hygienists work in dental practices, dental clinics, public health/education facilities, research and industry under the supervision of a dentist.
+They can also earn a considerable income based on the services in the practice.
+A committed dental hygienist understands how to bind patients to the practice through prevention and win them over to the innovative services of modern dentistry, making it easier for the dentist to spend more time on complicated tasks in patient treatment.